davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 $ cargo init --bin
 ```

-One thing I like about Rust is the ecosystem, as functionalities that other languages have built-in can be provided through `Crates` until the Rust Language team adopt them.
+One thing I like about Rust is the ecosystem.
+If another language has a feature that is useful it can be recreated as a crate and used.
+Maybe in a future Rust Edition this feature might be built in!

-I would recommend installing `cargo-edit` for adding packages the same way you might do in Javascript when running `$ npm install --save`.
+One such crate I would recommend is `cargo-edit` which let's us add packages the same way we might do in Javascript by using `$ npm install --save`.

+We can install this package by running:

 ``` Rust
 $ cargo install cargo-edit
 ```

+### Breaking down the problem

 To address the problem our application will solve, we can use the following crates together:
 - The HTTP client we can use to send the request for our data is very helpfully called [reqwest](https://crates.io/crates/reqwest)
 - Filesystem interactions will be provided by a JSON file store called [jfs](https://crates.io/crates/jfs)
 - To convert our strings to data structures and data structures to strings we can use [serde](https://crates.io/crates/serde)
 - For dealing with JSON data structures we can use [serde_json](https://crates.io/crates/serde_json)
 - To avoid worrying about how we implement errors for now we can use [anyhow](https://crates.io/crates/anyhow)